lt-asset/REPOCOD/README.md

 # Can Language Models Replace Programmers?
 REPOCOD Says ‘Not Yet’

-We create REPOCOD, a code generation benchmark with 980 problems collected from 11 popular real-world projects, with more than 58% of them requiring file-level or repository-level context information.
+We create REPOCOD, a code generation benchmark with 980 problems collected from 11 popular real-world projects, with more than 58% of them requiring repository-level context information.
 In addition, REPOCOD has the longest average canonical solution length (331.6 tokens) and the highest average cyclomatic complexity (9.00) compared to existing benchmarks.
-Each task in REPOCOD includes 313.5 developer-written test cases on average for better correctness evaluation.
+On average, each task in REPOCOD includes 313.5 developer-written test cases for better correctness evaluation.
 In our evaluations on ten LLMs, none of the models achieves more than 30 pass@1 on REPOCOD, disclosing the necessity of building stronger LLMs that can help developers in real-world software development.

 ## Updates:
+05/15/2025: RepoCod is accepted to **ACL 2025 main**!

-10/30/2024: Our preprint avaiable at: [ArXiv](https://arxiv.org/abs/2410.21647v1)
+10/30/2024: Our preprint available at: [ArXiv](https://arxiv.org/abs/2410.21647v1)

-10/30/2024: Our dataset is avaiable on Huggingface: [link](https://huggingface.co/datasets/lt-asset/REPOCOD)
+10/30/2024: Our dataset is available on Huggingface: [link](https://huggingface.co/datasets/lt-asset/REPOCOD)

+## ❓ Why REPOCOD?

+REPOCOD pushes beyond conventional benchmarks with **repository-level tasks**, **complex code structures**, and **rigorous correctness evaluation**.

+### 🔍 Compared to **SWE-Bench**
+- **Task Type**:
+  - **REPOCOD**: General code generation
+  - **SWE-Bench**: Bug fixing via GitHub issue resolution
+- **Test Coverage**:
+  - REPOCOD has **2.6× more test cases per task**
+    - 313.5 vs. SWE-Bench’s 120.8

+### 🔍 Compared to **HumanEval**, **MBPP**, **CoderEval**, and **ClassEval**
+- **Scale & Diversity**:
+  - 980 tasks from 11 real-world Python projects
+- **Whole-function generation**:
+  - Not just short snippets or toy examples
+- **Repository-level context**:
+  - Requires understanding imports, dependencies, and project structure
+- **Evaluation**:
+  - Validation through extensive, developer-written test cases
+- **Complexity**:
+  - Longest average canonical solution: **331.6 tokens**
+  - Highest average cyclomatic complexity: **9.00**

+---

 ## Usage